 when we already have a beautiful planet for a home?

 Some people would argue that colonizing space will become necessary to relieve the pressure of overpopulation.
 But as we will see in the next section, our spaceship can only hold a limited number of people.
-Earth could probably breed more than that number in the time that is needed to build the ship, making the attempt futile.
+Earth could probably breed more than that number in a fraction of the time that is needed to build the ship, making the attempt futile.
 If Earth's population is to be kept in check, it has to be done through other means.

 But we know that moving to another planet will become necessary in the far future.
 In about 1 billion years our Sun will become so hot that our planet will be almost literally fried dry.
 So the colonization argument is not entirely empty.
 The spaceship envisioned in this article could be built in centuries rather than hundreds of millions of years, so this not an urgent problem.